 Dan McGrechan – Director / presenter

 Dan began presenting with Frame in schools in 2013.
 He is a passionate, well-regarded and experienced youth worker and communicator, having worked closely with students and young adults in a variety of roles since 2009.
-Dan is married to Erika and together they live in the hills of Perth.
+Dan is married to Erika and live with their son Oliver in the Hills of Perth.

 Michelle wight – Presenter